- 1 Introduction

 In order to facilitate proper and timely handling of IT incident responses, it is necessary that network-connected devices can be identified and located as soon as possible.
-To this end, SIMs are required to maintain an inventory of network-connectable devices under their control that are used to access NESScentral resources.
+To this end, Site IT Managers are required to maintain an inventory of network-connectable devices under their control that are used to access NESScentral resources.
 This inventory should include, at a minimum, the primary location of the device, and the addresses for all network interfaces used by the device (per machine MAC address and all IP addresses for a machine).

 NEEScomm’s comprehensive cybersecurity approach includes a security audit at each of the NEES sites performed once a year.
 The audits use security best practices to verify that each server-class system operating at a NEES site is operating in a manner to limit the potential for security incidents and breaches.

 Security incidents and data breaches could invalidate data being collected by scientists, damage experimental equipment, and spread the damage to the NEEScomm IT resources.
 No system can be perfectly secure, to be sure.
 But regular audits of the system provide vital information for the regular upkeep and secure maintenance of the server systems.
 This section outlines the policies that will govern the audits of the site resources.